egallicc/bedam_workflow/README.md

  Copyright and Disclaimers
  -------------------------

- Copyright (c) 2010-2013 Emilio Gallicchio
+ Copyright (c) 2010-2013 Emilio Gallicchio, emilio.gallicchio@gmail.com

- This software (BEDAM WORKFLOW v1.0) was developed by Emilio Gallicchio at Rutgers University, 610 Taylor Rd., Piscataway, NJ 08854, U.S.A.
+ This software (BEDAM WORKFLOW v1.0) was developed by Emilio Gallicchio

  License Agreement and Disclaimers
  ---------------------------------